-This Firmware Upgrade Utility is part of the firmware upgrade package available on the www.apc.com website.
-(Never use an Upgrade Utility designated for one product to upgrade the firmware of another product).
+This Firmware Upgrade Utility is part of the firmware upgrade package available on the APC by Schneider Electric website, www.apc.com.
+(NEVER use an Upgrade Utility designated for one product to upgrade the firmware of another product).

-Using the Utility for upgrades on Windows-based systems: On any supported Windows operating system, the Firmware Upgrade Utility automates the transferring of the firmware modules, in the correct module order.
+Using the Utility for upgrades on Windows-based systems: On any supported Windows operating system, the Firmware Upgrade Utility automates the transferring of the firmware.

 Unzip the downloaded firmware upgrade file and double-click the .exe file.
 Then enter the IP address, the user name, and the password in the dialog fields and click Upgrade Now.
-You can use the Ping button to test your entered details.
-See "How to upgrade multiple Rack PDUs" on page 174.

-Using the Utility for manual upgrades, primarily on Linux: On non-Windows operating systems, the Firmware Upgrade Utility extracts the individual firmware modules, but does not upgrade the Rack PDU.
-See "Firmware File Transfer Methods" on page 171 for the different upgrade methods after extraction.

-To extract the firmware files:
+Using the Utility for manual upgrades, primarily on Linux: On non-Windows operating systems, the Firmware Upgrade Utility extracts the firmware file, but does not upgrade the Rack PDU.
+To extract the firmware file:

-- After extracting files from the downloaded firmware upgrade file, run the Firmware Upgrade Utility (the .exe file). - At the prompts, click Next>, and then specify the directory location to which the files will be extracted. - 3.
+- 1. After extracting the file from the downloaded firmware upgrade file, run the Firmware Upgrade Utility (the .exe file) - 2.
+At the prompts, click Next>, and then specify the directory location to which the files will be extracted. - 3.
 When the Extraction Complete message displays, close the dialog box.